fb-js/demos/images/font/dev/readme.txt

   position and dimensions for each glyph on the atlas.

-  Actual images should be mono-chrome (black and white) with no anti aliasing present on the edges of fonts, as BMP-JS will only draw fonts that have white (255, 255, 255) and black (0, 0, 0) color ranges.
+  Actual images should be mono-chrome (black and white) with no anti aliasing present on the edges of fonts, as FB-JS will only draw fonts that have white (255, 255, 255) and black (0, 0, 0) color ranges.